Dragon Offspring Calculator

-If a dragon has no colour genes at all, it becomes a Grey dragon, with no special abilities.
-Grey dragons strongly tend to the bottom of the social pecking order.
+If a dragon has no colour genes at all, it becomes an Ash dragon, with no special abilities.
+Ash dragons strongly tend to the bottom of the social pecking order.

 When a pure dragon mates, it always passes on its single colour to the child produced.
 When a cross dragon mates, it has an equal chance of passing on either one of its colour genes.
-A Grey dragon does not contribute a colour gene to its offspring.
-As a result, the child of two non-grey dragons may be a pure colour or a cross, the child of a Grey and a non-Grey is always a pure colour, and the child of two Greys is another Grey.
+An Ash dragon does not contribute a colour gene to its offspring.
+As a result, the child of two non-Ash dragons may be a pure colour or a cross, the child of an Ash and a non-Ash is always a pure colour, and the child of two Ashes is another Ash.

 The colour of the child is not always obvious from the (apparent) colours of the parents.
-For example, a Fire-Sky cross (which appears as a Fire) and a Grey could have a Sky child.
-In a more extreame case, a child of the Fire-Sky cross and a Leaf-Blood cross (who appears as a Leaf) could appear to be a Fire, Leaf, or Sky.
-The child of two Fires with unknown recessive colours could be of any colour (except Grey).
+For example, a Fire-Sky cross (which appears as a Fire) and an Ash could have a Sky child.
+In a more extreme case, a child of the Fire-Sky cross and a Leaf-Blood cross (who appears as a Leaf) could appear to be a Fire, Leaf, or Sky.
+The child of two Fires with unknown recessive colours could be of any colour (except Ash).

 It is usually difficult to determine which, if any, recessive colour gene a given dragon is secretly carrying.
-This is equivilent to the question of whether a specific dragon is a pure colour or a cross.
-White and Grey dragons are always pure, as is any child of a Grey dragon.
-A genetic test could presumably designed relatively easily if appropriate technology was available.
+This is equivalent to whether a specific dragon is a pure colour or a cross.
+Snow and Ash dragons are always pure, as is any child of an Ash dragon.
+A genetic test could presumably be designed relatively easily if appropriate technology was available.
 Otherwise, the only way I can think of is through making complex tables of family lines and the colour of offspring.
-These tend to be complex, yeild probabilistic answers, and fail spectactualrly is a dragon's father is ever mis-identified.
+These tend to be complex, yield probabilistic answers, and fail spectacularly is a dragon's father is ever misidentified.
 As a result, offspring of recessive colours can turn up unexpectedly.

 Most genes for recessive colours are carried around by dragons of a different colour.
-Lets assume colour genes exist in equal frequencies (unlike in real genetics).
-In that case, only 1/7 ≈ 14% of the Snow colour genes are carried by Snow dragons.
+If colour genes exist in equal frequencies (unlike in real genetics), only 1/7 ≈ 14% of the Snow colour genes are carried by Snow dragons.
 The other 6/7 ≈ 86% are carried as recessive genes by dragons of other colours.
 At the other extreme, all Fire genes are carried by Fire dragons.

 The distribution of dragon colours is not remotely equal.
 If we assume equal numbers of colour genes as above, the ratio is: